And just like that, I’m turning 27.

 24. Rode a Vespa for the first time.

 25. Climbed a volcano for the first time–Volcano Acatenango, I will never forget you.

 26. Started keeping a daily journal for the first time since childhood–six months in and I’m still going!

 I love this One Line a Day Journal that I found in a bookstore in Brookline, Massachusetts (and paid more for than the Amazon price, of course)–it’s the perfect amount of commitment for a daily ritual.

 Every year, I marvel at how much life I was able to fit into a year–there were a lot of quiet moments, stressful moments, moments of doubt, and moments of fear in between these victories, but it has all been absolutely worth it.

-I’ve said it on the blog before, but other than marrying each other, the two of us being brave enough to step into the great unknown together to try to chase our dreams has been the absolute best decision for our lives that we could have imagined.
+I’ve said it on the blog before, but other than marrying each other, Jeremy and I being brave enough to step into the great unknown together to try to chase our dreams has been the absolute best decision for our lives that we could have imagined.

-Wherever we go from here–whatever amazing, incredible, unbelievable, and utterly unpredictable places life takes us in the next 365 days–I am sure that on my 28th birthday, I will look back and marvel at how much we fit into this coming year, just as I am doing for this past year today.
+Wherever we go from here–whatever amazing, incredible, unbelievable, and utterly unpredictable places life takes us in the next 365 days–I am sure that on my 28th birthday, I will look back and marvel at how much we fit into this coming year, just as I am doing in honor of turning 27 today.